Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-We explain the emergence of the Rayleigh-Taylor instability as follows: density fluctuations mean that the shock speed varies along its surface, with the shock accelerating into lower density regions.
+We explain the emergence of the Rayleigh-Taylor instability as follows: density fluctuations result in the shock speed varying along its surface, with the shock accelerating into lower density regions.
 An initially planar shock will subsequently warp.
-This leads to the pressure dropping behind the most advanced part of the shock, as can be seen in panel \textit{i)}.
+This leads to the pressure dropping behind the most advanced part of the shock, as can be seen in panel {i)}.
 The consequence of this is that the pressure gradient starts to point towards the far downstream.
 The density jump from the downstream behind the contact discontinuity towards the shock-compressed region, however, provides a gradient pointing the opposite way.
 What is more, as higher density fluctuations are less easily accelerated by the shock, the back of the compressed region also begins to warp.
-Indeed, as seen in Fig.~\ref{figure:shock-tube}, this happens to a greater extent than at the shock-front.
+Indeed, as seen in Fig.~\ref{figure:shock-tube}, this happens to a greater extent than at the shock front.

-We show a schematic that illustrates this scenario in Fig.~\ref{figure:RTI-schematic}, with orange colors representing pressure and blue colors representing density, respectively.
-Pressure and density gradients have become misaligned, which, due to the inviscid vorticity equation, results in a baroclinic torque, as:
+We show a schematic that illustrates this scenario in Fig.~\ref{figure:RTI-schematic}, with orange colours representing pressure and blue colours representing density, respectively.
+Pressure and density gradients have become misaligned, which, due to the inviscid vorticity equation, results in a baroclinic torque, as

 where the left-hand term is the Lagrangian derivative of vorticity $\bm{\omega}$.
-This mechanism rapidly generates downstream velocity turbulence, and leads to a reinforcement of the finger-like structures, with eddies directed as shown by the white, dashed arrows in Fig.~\ref{figure:RTI-schematic}.
+This mechanism rapidly generates downstream velocity turbulence, and leads to a reinforcement of the finger-like structures, with eddies directed as shown by the white, dashed arrows.

 Upstream density fluctuations are critical for the formation of this scenario.
 Without them, there is only a very limited pressure gradient and no corrugation at the back of the shock-compressed region.
 The later condition in particular would mean that $\bm{{\nabla}}{\rho}$ and $\bm{{\nabla}}{P}$ were approximately anti-parallel, leading to a vanishing cross-product in Eq.~\eqref{eq:inviscid-vorticity} and hence little to no growth of the instability.
-We show this to be true in our simulations in App.~\ref{appendix:RTI-without-density-perturbations}.
+We show this to be true in our simulations in Appendix~\ref{appendix:RTI-without-density-perturbations}.